thalient-ai/zotero-scripts/README.md

 ### zotero-bulk-edit

 This script allows you to perform bulk edits on various fields of your Zotero items.
+Bulk editing means you can apply changes to multiple items at once, rather than editing each item individually.
+This can save time and ensure consistency across your library.

 **Features:**
 - Edit multiple fields at once.